 - not entail trading in securities for market abuse.

 The Reserve Bank of India has issued the Guidelines on Compensation of Whole Time Directors/Chief Executive Officers/Material Risk Takers and Control Function Staff (the RBI Guidelines), applicable to private-sector banks including local area banks, small finance banks and payments banks.

 Per the RBI Regulations, banks are not to permit employees to insure or hedge their compensation structure to offset the risk alignment effects embedded in their compensation arrangement.
 The RBI Guidelines call upon the banks to enforce the same by establishing appropriate compliance arrangements.

 i Disclosure of remuneration information

-The Companies Act requires every company is required to file an annual return with the Registrar of Companies, disclosing details of the remuneration of its directors and key managerial personnel, including gross salary, commission, and stock option/sweat equity.
+The Companies Act requires every company to file an annual return with the Registrar of Companies, disclosing details of the remuneration of its directors and key managerial personnel, including gross salary, commission, and stock option and sweat equity.

 Additionally, every listed company is to disclose particulars of remuneration of its directors in the report of its board of directors, detailing the following:

 - the ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year;

 - the percentage increase in remuneration of each director, chief financial officer, chief executive officer, company secretary or manager, if any, in the financial year;